smpb/net-cloudpt/README.md

 an authorization URL to be returned.
 This URL must be opened by the user to explicitly authorize access to the service's account.

-Furthermore, CloudPT then either redirects the user back to the callback URL (if defined in `$self->{callback_url}`), or openly provides a PIN number that will be required to verify that the user's authorization is valid.
+Furthermore, MEO Cloud then either redirects the user back to the callback URL (if defined in `$self->{callback_url}`), or openly provides a PIN number that will be required to verify that the user's authorization is valid.